 Installing Linux Kernel Headers on Rocky Linux is not just about keeping your system up-to-date; it’s about unlocking the full potential of your Linux environment.
 Whether you’re a system administrator, a developer, or a Linux enthusiast, this process is a stepping stone to a more controlled and customized Linux experience.
 With the headers in place, you can ensure that your system’s software and hardware are in perfect sync, leading to a more robust and efficient system.

 Preparing to Install Linux Kernel Headers on Rocky Linux

 Before installing kernel headers, it’s imperative to update your Rocky Linux system.
 This ensures that your system, especially the Linux Kernel, is up-to-date.
 If the update includes kernel packages, a system restart is necessary to apply these updates.
 Use the following command to update your system:

 sudo dnf upgrade --refresh

-This command will display the version of the currently running kernel.
-Note this version, as it will be used in the next step.
+This command outputs the version of the kernel that your system is actively using.
+It is important to note down this version, as it will be a reference point in the installation process.

 sudo dnf install kernel-headers-$(uname -r)